 2. Proof of training experience (e.g., Curriculum Vitae, personal or advisor’s attestation) specifying delivery of any combination of academic and non-academic (conferences, workshops, in-service).

 We recommend that each certificant develops a personal CE plan to target the areas of knowledge and performance in which they need improvement.
-Certificants are allowed to take CE courses in the same knowledge/skill areas every two years (e.g. 8 hours in terminology and 8 hours in consecutive interpreting).
-However, certificants are not allowed to take the same CE course in the next two-year cycle (“same” means the course with the same title, delivered by the same instructor(s), and of the same duration as the course submitted for CE credit in the previous two-year cycle).
+Certificants are not allowed to take the same CE course within the same four-year cycle (“same” means the course with the same title, delivered by the same instructor(s), and of the same duration as the course submitted for CE credit in this four-year cycle).

 We accept various types of continuing education programs that are delivered at any venue – classroom, online (as webinars or online training modules), conference sessions, or workshops.